 Place your working hand beside your chest, and reach your free hand up the TRX main strap toward anchor point.
 Drop your shoulders down.
 In a circular motion, rotate your free arm toward the ground while extending your working arm.
 Keep your hips square.
 Drive your working elbow straight back while rotating your free arm up toward the anchor point.

 Common faults: Breaking at the hips; using rotational momentum to pull body up.

 Frankel says: “Once you get good at two-handed rows, do a single-handed row and then try a powerpull.
 You’re reaching up as high as you can on strap and then lowering down like you’re doing row.
 It ends up being a one-armed row, but you’re adding this rotation so you’ll notice a long center line as you’re rotating around that plank and reaching up.
 The right side—the arm, the lat, and the back—are all getting worked at the same time.”

 5. TRX Burpee (TRX straps at mid-calf)

 Place one foot in foot cradle and center with anchor point, placing your shoulders over your hips.
-Drive your suspended knee back and lower your hips until back knee is two inches from ground.
-Place your hands on the ground, hop your grounded leg straight back to a plank and do a pushup.
+Drive your suspended knee back and lower your hips until back knee is 2" from the ground.
+Place your hands on the ground, hop your grounded leg straight back to a plank, and do a pushup.
 Hop your grounded leg forward and explode up to a jump.

 Frankel says: “This high-intensity cardio exercise works your quads, hamstrings, glutes, core, and chest.
 You get a great stretch as you go down, go to a plank for strong push, and drive that knee and jump up.”